jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Modified Nexus support, added new library to use it.
 Removed Utility_JZT from distribution, not needed and causing conflict with JZT package. ` Added OverRideSampleThickness where user can set new sample thickness for range of samples.
 Set to 0 to ignore.
+Added Live processing of data same as Nika has.
+Fixed internal bug which caused problems when dark current on UPD was measured too high.
+Added overwrite for Dark current 5
+Added overwrite for sample thickness
+Fixed slow down caused by debugging messages function

 1.89 6/29/2016